qxtal/simple-atproto-handles/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under GNU General Public License v3.0.
 For more details, see the [LICENSE](LICENSE.md) file.

 Built with ❤️ & sleep deprivation by [furSUDO](https://github.com/furSUDO)